-If you’ve had a vaginal delivery, then you need great postpartum pads.
-You’ll soon realize that this discharge is more than you’d see with any menstrual period.
+Following the birth of your baby, you need great postpartum pads.
+You’ll soon realize that this flow is more than you’d see with any menstrual period.
 There’s also a raft of other happenings you may not have expected.

 Postpartum pads are like menstrual pads, only more absorbent, and they cover more acreage.
 You’ll soon learn to be grateful for the difference.
 You might need this kind of protection for weeks.
-Hard to tell; we’re all different after all.
+It’s hard to tell- we’re all different after all.

 Read on to discover some of the issues and their solutions for a postpartum mom.
 This article will examine seven leading brands for the best postpartum pads.

 A New Mom’s Guide to Postpartum Care